 Butterflies included swallowtails, wood whites, sooty copper, red admiral, speckled wood, red admiral, Weaver's, Glanville and marsh fritillaries.
 Dingy skippers and small heaths were also common.

-The wall lizards seem to be common wall lizards, Podarcis muralis nigriventris.
+The wall lizards seem to be Italian wall lizards, Podarcis siculus.
 This individual has ticks behind its front left leg.

 1st.
 I spent late afternoon at Northwick Warth and saw 5 little ringed plovers, a dark-bellied brent goose, about 20 sand martins, 2 swallows, 3 white wagtails and 50+meadow pipits.
 I heard my first willow warbler of the year.
 As I was leaving I saw 2 short-eared owls in the distance, so headed to Aust Warth to photograph them.
 At least 3 were present, and a weasel popped up at close range.